Air Conditioner Repair Checklist

 - Causing your system to stop working faster

-We suggest installing new flat filters monthly, and creased filters every three months.
+We suggest installing new flat filters monthly, and pleated filters every three months.

-If you can’t recall when you last changed yours, turn off your AC totally and remove the filter.
+If you can’t recall when you last replaced your filter, turn off your AC totally and remove the filter.
 You can spot the filter in your furnace or air pump’s blower compartment.
 It might also be found in an adjoining filter holder or wall-mounted return air grille.

 Angle the filter up to your light fixture.
 If you can’t see through it, you need to replace it.